Mess dress uniform: New Zealand

 Cape worn with the mess uniform for the New Zealand Army Nursing Service, during the First World War.

 The Royal New Zealand Navy, New Zealand Army, and Royal New Zealand Air Force have mess uniforms of similar style to those worn by the equivalent British and Australian services.

-New Zealand Army mess uniforms authorised for officers were simplified about 2000 in that the distinctive corps and regimental colours previously worn were replaced by a universal scarlet and blue pattern with only insignia distinguishing one branch or unit from another.
+New Zealand Army mess uniforms authorised for officers were simplified about 2000 in that the distinctive corps and regimental colours previously worn were replaced by a universal scarlet and blue pattern with only insignia and cummerbund colours distinguishing one branch or unit from another.

 Royal New Zealand Air Force mess dress consists of grey/blue jackets, trousers and waistcoats with white shirts and black bow ties.
 Any medals are displayed above the left breast pocket.
 Individual flying squadron colours appear on mess dress belts worn by officers.
 Senior NCOs (sergeants, flight sergeants, and warrant officers) also wear mess dress for various special functions.